-Chapter 3: The Need to be Utterly Spiritual in Our Aspirations
+Chapter 3: Being Utterly Spiritual in Our Aspirations

 A little that is done correctly is far better than much that is done incorrectly.
 We are often used to thinking in terms of magnitude—of quantity, rather than quality—even in our spiritual practice.
-We are satisfied with feeling, "I am doing japa for three hours every day.”
+We are satisfied with feeling: “I am doing japa for three hours every day.”
 We are concerned only with the three hours, and not with the quality of the japa.
-If we say, “I am living in seclusion for fifteen years,” we are thinking more of the fifteen years than of what we have been doing during those fifteen years.
+If we say, “I have been living in seclusion for fifteen years,” we are thinking more of the fifteen years than of what we have been doing during those fifteen years.
 “The whole world knows me as an important yogi.”
 It is a great satisfaction, no doubt.
 But this is not a spiritual feeling because spirituality is a state of quality, not quantity.

 Yesterday we were considering the two aspects of a tension that we may be having in our subconscious personalities: the relationship that we have with the external world, and the feelings that we have in our own inner being.
-Truly speaking, we have neither a clear idea about our relationship with people and things outside, nor have we any clear idea about the reason why certain feelings arise in our own minds.
+Truly speaking, we neither have a clear idea about our relationship with people and things outside, nor do we have any clear idea about the reason why certain feelings arise in our own minds.
 Everything seems to happen beyond our control.
 Nothing is in our control—not even our own minds, thoughts and feelings.

 To be generous towards other people, to be charitable, is a virtue; and to have a desire and passion within is not a virtue.
 This is what we have been told since our birth.
 But why is it a virtue to be kind to people, to be charitable, to be philanthropic, and to be considerate?
 Why is it an evil to have desires and passion inside?
 We cling to these notions as a dogma mostly, as a hereditary wealth that we have garnered and kept safe to be worshipped for all time, without being clear in our own minds.
 We live in a world of tradition, routine, and hearsay.
 Sometimes this tradition goes so deep into our personal life that it becomes a kind of logic by itself, and the logic is so strong that it will not bear criticism of any kind or modification of any sort.

-But we cannot justify either the laws of the human world outside or justify our feelings within.
+But we cannot justify either the laws of the human world outside or our feelings within.
 Sometimes we hang on that side, and at other times we hang on this side.
 We are always in a condition of dubious ambivalence, and most of our time is spent in clearing doubts rather than doing something positive.
-Sometimes a large part of our life is spent in clearing misconceptions and prejudiced feelings, doubts and difficulties, problems, tensions, etc. It is something like spending all the time in dusting the room, sweeping it, painting it; but when are we going to live in it?
-All the time has been spent only in building, cleaning, painting, and we have got a few years more left, and those years are not enough for us to enjoy the consequences of our efforts in building, sweeping, cleaning, painting, etc.
+Sometimes a large part of our life is spent in clearing misconceptions and prejudiced feelings, doubts and difficulties, problems and tensions, etc. It is something like spending all our time in dusting the room, sweeping it, painting it; but when are we going to live in it?
+All our time has been spent only in building, cleaning, painting; now we have got a few years more left, and those years are not enough for us to enjoy the consequences of all our work.

 There is a story in the Mahabharata.
 Indra, the king of the gods, attacked Vritra, the chief of the demons.
 This demon was very strong.
 He could assume any shape, any form, and enter into any realm of existence.
 When Indra hurled his fatal weapon against this demon Vritra, he entered the earth and was invisible.
-Then Indra hurled the weapon inside the earth, so that the earth itself would break, and with that the demon also goes.
+Then Indra hurled the weapon inside the earth, so that the earth itself would break, and with that the demon would also go.
 But then the demon entered the higher realm, the principle of water, which is subtler than the earth.
 The weapon of Indra entered even the water principle.
 Then the demon entered the fire principle.
 There also the weapon pursued him.
-Then he entered the air principle.
-The weapon of Indra pursued him there.
-Then he entered the ether principle.
-There also the weapon would not leave Vritra.
+Then he entered the air principle, and the weapon of Indra pursued him there.
+Then Vritra entered the ether principle, and there also the weapon would not leave him.
 Wherever he went in all the elemental realms, this weapon pursued him.
 Where was the place for the demon to stay?
-It was caught from all sides.
-Then what did the demon do?
+He was caught from all sides, so what did the demon do?
 He entered the mind of Indra.
 How can we hurl a weapon against our own mind?
-When Vritra entered the mind of Indra, Indra got confused, confounded, lost consciousness.
-He was not aware as to what to do at all.
+When Vritra entered the mind of Indra, Indra got confused, confounded, and lost consciousness.
+He was not at all aware as to what to do.

-These are all definitions tentatively applicable and meaningful, but ultimately to be transcended.
+These are all tentatively applicable and meaningful definitions, but ultimately they are to be transcended.
 When we enter the borderland of the universal, the question of contact ceases.
 And one day or the other we have to come to this borderland—if not today, then tomorrow.
-At that time we will have no help from anybody.
+At that time, we will have no help from anybody.
 Not the whole world can help us, and even the aid of an external Guru becomes inadequate at that point.
 But before reaching that stage, we have to prepare ourselves properly so that we may not have a setback.
 It is said by John Bunyan in his Pilgrim’s Progress that even at the entrance to heaven there may be a small passage leading to hell.
-We are just at the portals of heaven, but there is a pit there into which we can fall, and we can go to hell from there itself.
-The boat may sink even if it’s just near the other bank of the river.
+We are just at the portals of heaven, but there is a pit into which we can fall, and we can go to hell from there itself.
+The boat may sink even if it is just near the other bank of the river.
 We have crossed the major part of the river, but just when we are about to touch the other shore, we will be inside the water.
 This is possible.
 Similarly, great masters and yogis can also sink unless proper precaution is taken.

 We cannot face the questions and problems of life reasonably and adequately.
 This is a truth that we have to accept.
 It is partly because we have not sufficient understanding in our own selves, maybe due to the egoism of our personalities, the rajasic and tamasic prarabdha karmas that are obstructing us; and we are not humble enough to sit before a Guru.
 Who is our Guru?
 Nobody.

 So to conclude today, let us try not to have a double personality in ourselves—opposing the external world of human society on one side, and confronting the inner passion from the other side.
 Let us have a single personality, an open personality, which is a friend of both sides and not something caught up between the two forces, in such a way that we may be the meeting point of these two forces in a friendly manner.
-We are the friends of the world and human society outside, and also friends of the aspirations from within.
+We are the friends of the world and of human society outside, and also friends of the aspirations from within.
 This is a point which leads us into the major question of the relationship between spiritual life and earthly life—a very difficult question, the one question of all religions and all mystical approaches, on which we have to bestow a little thought later on.